 (4) The grant date fair value of all stock awards has been calculated in accordance with applicable accounting standards, excluding the effect of estimated forfeitures.
 In the case of RSUs, the value is determined by multiplying the number of units granted by the closing price of our stock on the grant date.
 For PARSUs awarded in fiscal 2023, they include both internal (EPS) goals and the market-related (TSR) performance modifier as described under the heading "Executive Compensation-Compensation Discussion and Analysis-Determination of Fiscal 2023 Executive Compensation-Long-Term Incentive Compensation-Fiscal Awards 2023."
 Amounts shown reflect the grant date fair value of the first tranche of the 2023 PARSUs for which the EPS goal has been established (i.e., for fiscal 2023) based on the probable outcome of performance conditions related to these PARSUs at the grant date.
 Consistent with the applicable accounting standards, the grant date fair value of the market-related TSR modifier has been determined using a Monte Carlo simulation model.
 Further, consistent with accounting standards, grant date fair value reflects the EPS portion of the award for Year 1 only, for which goals were approved in January 2023.
-This value also reflects the grant date fair value of the EPS portion of the 2021 PARSU award for Year 3 (fiscal 2023 EPS) and the EPS portion of the 2021 PARSUs granted on December 8, 2022, the fiscal 2023 EPS portion of the 2022 PARSUs granted on December 7, 2020.
+This value also reflects the grant date fair value of the EPS portion of the 2022 PARSU award for Year 2 (fiscal 2023 EPS) and the EPS portion of the 2023 PARSUs granted on December 8, 2022, the fiscal 2023 EPS portion of the 2022 PARSUs granted on December 7, 2021, and the fiscal 2023 EPS portion of the 2021 PARSUs granted on December 7, 2020: